 Low-fat diets and weight loss or weight maintenance

-Energy in food is measured in calories (also known as kcal).
-If you want to lose weight, you need to eat fewer calories per day than you burn off in exercise.
-Foods which are high in fat contain a lot of calories, so cutting down on fatty foods is one way of losing weight.
-Very sugary foods also contain quite a lot of calories, but fat contains about twice as many calories as sugar per 100 g.
+Energy in food is measured in calories - also known as kcal.
+If you want to lose weight, you need to eat fewer calories per day than you burn off.
+Foods which are high in fat contain a lot of calories, so cutting down on fatty foods is one way of helping losing weight.
+Very sugary foods also contain quite a lot of calories, but fat contains about twice as many calories as sugar per 100g.

 More about fats

 Not all fat is bad.
-Although all fats are high in calories, we need some fat in our diet.
-Some types of fat are actually good for our health and some vitamins are dissolved in fat, so a low-fat diet may be lacking in these.
+Although all fats are high in calories, we need some fat in our diet as some types are good for our health - for example, vitamins A,D,E and K dissolve in fat, which helps our bodies absorb them.
+A low-fat diet might affect our intake of these vitamins.

 The different types of fat include the following:

-These are mainly found in animal products such as the fat on meat, in lard, and the fat in dairy products such as butter, full-cream milk, etc. Meat and dairy products have a useful role in a healthy diet; however, try to avoid the fattier cuts of meat and use semi-skimmed or skimmed milk if you are trying to cut down on fat.
+Saturated fats are mainly found in animal products such as meat, in lard, and in dairy products such as butter and full-cream milk.
+Meat and dairy products have a useful role in a healthy diet - however, it's better to avoid the fattier cuts of meat and use semi-skimmed or skimmed milk.
 Eating less saturated fat may reduce your risk of having a heart attack.

 These mainly come from vegetables, nuts and fruits.
 They are divided into: